Learning & Development

 - Job shadowing

 The learning and development information in the table below provides you with basic information about the various opportunities available.
 You are encouraged to speak with your supervisor about specific learning, training and/or development needs and to identify these on your annual annual learning plans.

 GNWT Training Calendar

 The Department of Human Resources coordinates a range of learning and development opportunities for GNWT employees to help ensure employees have the necessary knowledge, skills and abilities for effective job performance.
-A regularly-updated training calendar includes a variety of courses and workshops that are facilitated by content experts either employed by the Department of Human Resources or contracted specifically to deliver the course or workshop.
+A regularly-updated Learning & Development Calendar includes a variety of courses and workshops that are facilitated by content experts either employed by the Department of Human Resources or contracted specifically to deliver the course or workshop.